mhatzl/mantra-wiki/5-Requirements/5-REQ-qa/5-REQ-qa.DoD.md

-# qa.DoD: Have a "Definition of Done" for requirements
+# `qa.DoD`: Have a "Definition of Done" for requirements

 **References:**